 Controllers are required to have a legal basis for each PII processing activity.
-The exhaustive list of potential legal grounds for processing of

-PII set forth in the GDPR will be available to controllers that are subject to Belgian data protection law:
+The exhaustive list of potential legal grounds for the processing of PII outlined in Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR) will be available to controllers that are subject to Belgian data protection law:

-- the data subject has unambiguously consented to the processing of his or her PII: - the processing is necessary for the performance of a contract to which the data subject is a party or to take steps at the request of the data subject prior to entering into a contract; - the processing is necessary for compliance with a legal obligation under EU or member state law to which the controller is subject; - the processing is necessary in order to protect the vital interests of the data subject or another individual: - the processing is necessary for the performance of a task carried out in the public interest or in the exercise of the official authority vested in the controller; or - the processing is necessary for the legitimate interests of the controller (or a third party to whom the PII is disclosed), provided that those interests are not overridden by the interests or fundamental rights and freedoms of the data subject.
+- the data subject has unambiguously consented to the processing of his or her PII; - the processing is necessary for the performance of a contract to which the data subject is a party or to take steps at the request of the data subject before entering into a contract; - the processing is necessary for compliance with a legal obligation under EU or EU member state law to which the controller is subject; - the processing is necessary to protect the vital interests of the data subject or another individual; - the processing is necessary for the performance of a task carried out in the public interest or the exercise of the official authority vested in the controller; or - the processing is necessary for the legitimate interests of the controller (or a third party to whom the PII is disclosed), provided that those interests are not overridden by the interests or fundamental rights and freedoms of the data subject.

-For certain types of PII, more restrictive requirements in terms of legal bases apply (see question 12).
-Furthermore, controllers that rely on consent to legitimise the processing of PII that takes place in the context of offering information society services to children below the age of 13 years must obtain consent from the child's legal representative.
+For certain types of PII, such as sensitive PII, more restrictive requirements in terms of legal bases apply.
+Further, controllers that rely on consent to legitimise the processing of PII that takes place in the context of offering information society services to children below the age of 13 years must obtain consent from the child's legal representative.